-- By default, voice & video is not enabled in your LivePerson Conversational Cloud account.
-Please contact your LivePerson account manager to have this feature enabled for you.
+- Voice & Video Calls are enabled by default in your LivePerson Conversational Cloud account.
+Please contact your LivePerson account manager to have this feature enabled or disabled for you.

-- On Visitor side, Chrome (Desktop/Android), Firefox (Desktop) and Safari (Desktop/iOS) are supported.
-Only the two latest versions of those browsers are supported and have been tested.
+- On consumer side, Chrome (Desktop/Android), Firefox (Desktop), Safari (Desktop/iOS) and Edge (Chromium, Desktop) are supported.
+Only the two latest versions of those browsers are supported.

-- Agent and Visitor must have a camera and/or microphone connected to their device.
+- Agent and consumer must have a microphone and a camera (for calls with video) connected to their device.

 - Your website must use HTTPS.
 HTTP-only websites are not supported.

-- All website pages must be tagged.
+- All website pages must be tagged with the LivePerson monitoring tag.
 This includes the page from where the session is started, and all pages which are visited during navigation.